dndworld/dndworld.github.io/character-building/cc-rules.md

 ### ASI/Feat

 > You are allowed to take a feat instead of taking Ability Score Improvement (ASI), when the class gives you the option at certain levels.

+## Multiple Characters

+> - You start with **2 character slots** on this server.
+You can gain extra character slots by becoming a [Patron](https://www.patreon.com/Dndworld) or taking on certain staff roles.

+> - You may make your second character any time, following the same procedure as your first character.

+> - You cannot sign up for, or go on the same quest with both characters, as per [Roleplay Rules 11](/rp-rules/).
+> - If you are roleplaying more than one character at the same time, you can only gain RPXP for one of them during that period.
+>
+> - Your characters cannot be in the same guild.
+> - Your characters cannot benefit from each other's presence, e.g. they cannot give each other items or gold.